xiyue084/myblog/content/en/project/_index.md

 {{< column >}}

-**Stat wo Math**: This project shares some of the most basic statistical methods for students from the humanities and social sciences.
+**Stat wo Math**: This project introduces some of the most basic statistical methods for students from the humanities and social sciences.
 *Conducted with Dr. Mengxiao Zhu*

 [PDF](/pdf/stat wo math.pdf)